chrishaining/python_natural_language_processing/README.md

 * Python 3
 * pip3 for installing packages
 * nltk
+* re
+* collections

 ---

+## Source text
+The programs analyse text of The Iliad, taken from [Project Gutenberg](http://www.gutenberg.org/ebooks/6130).

+---

 ## __parse.py__
 This program takes a text and identifies the grammatical type of each word.
-My example uses The Iliad, taken from [Project Gutenberg](http://www.gutenberg.org/ebooks/6130)

 ---

 ## __word_count.py__
 This program takes a text and for each word counts the number of times that word occurs.

-Again, the text used is The Iliad (see __parse.py__).
+---

+## __top_ten_words.py__
+This program takes a text and displays the top ten two-word, three-word and five-word phrases by frequency.

 ---